VA, USA

 Long before shots were fired at Lexington and Concord, the political groundwork for American independence was being laid in a small but powerful Virginia capital.
 Williamsburg, seat of the oldest representative assembly in British North America, served as the crucible in which many of the Revolution's most consequential ideas were debated, refined, and ultimately enacted.
 It was here that Patrick Henry first dared to accuse the Crown of tyranny, here that George Mason articulated the natural rights that would undergird the Declaration of Independence, and here that Virginia's royal governor was driven from power in a dramatic sequence of confrontations that effectively ended British rule in the largest and most populous of the thirteen colonies.
 To understand the American Revolution solely through the lens of New England and Philadelphia is to miss the story's deepest roots.
 Williamsburg is where those roots took hold.

 The city's revolutionary credentials stretch back a full decade before independence.
 On May 30, 1765, a young backcountry lawyer named Patrick Henry rose in the House of Burgesses to introduce a series of resolutions against the Stamp Act, Parliament's first direct tax on the colonies.
 Henry was barely twenty-nine years old and had occupied his seat for only nine days, yet he delivered what contemporaries recalled as one of the most electrifying speeches in colonial history.
 According to multiple accounts, he declared that King George III should profit by the example of Caesar and Charles I—an allusion to tyrants who met violent ends—prompting cries of "Treason!" from senior burgesses.
 Henry reportedly replied, "If this be treason, make the most of it."
 Whether or not those precise words were spoken, the effect was seismic.
 The Virginia Resolves that emerged from the debate asserted that only the colonial legislature had the right to tax Virginians, a constitutional claim that would echo through every subsequent confrontation with Parliament.
+Not all Williamsburg leaders agreed with Henry's fiery approach: Peyton Randolph, then serving as the colony's attorney general, had drafted a more conservative set of objections to the Stamp Act, but his plan was trumped when five of Henry's seven resolutions passed —a sign of how rapidly the political ground was shifting.
 Newspapers carried the resolutions throughout the colonies, and Williamsburg suddenly stood at the center of a continental argument about rights and sovereignty.
+The Stamp Act provoked further protest in Williamsburg that same year: George Mercer, the appointed stamp distributor for Virginia, described in a letter dated October 31, 1765, how on his way to meet with the governor in the Capitol he was "accosted by a concourse of gentlemen assembled from all parts of the colony."

 For the next decade, Williamsburg remained a hotbed of political organization.
 The Raleigh Tavern, a handsome establishment on Duke of Gloucester Street, served as an unofficial second capitol.
 When the royal governor dissolved the House of Burgesses in 1769 for protesting the Townshend Acts, the members simply walked down the street to the Raleigh Tavern's Apollo Room and continued their deliberations as a voluntary association, adopting a nonimportation agreement against British goods.
 This pattern—royal authority attempting to silence dissent, and Virginians finding alternative forums—would repeat itself with increasing intensity in the years ahead.
-The Raleigh Tavern became a symbol of colonial self-governance persisting in defiance of executive power, and it is no coincidence that on December 5, 1776, a group of students at the College of William and Mary chose to found the Phi Beta Kappa Society in the same building, dedicating themselves to the pursuit of knowledge and civic virtue at the very moment their new nation was struggling to survive.
+The Raleigh Tavern became a symbol of colonial self-governance persisting in defiance of executive power.
+Even the social calendar became a vehicle for resistance: in December 1769, the House of Burgesses hosted a ball at the Capitol in honor of Governor Norborne Berkeley, baron de Botetourt, and the Virginia Gazette reported "with the greatest pleasure" that nearly one hundred ladies "appeared in homespun gowns"—a pointed refusal to wear clothing made of imported materials subject to British taxation.